 When we say this is the No BS guide, it’s because we want to be real with you, and we want you to be real with yourself.
 You need to know why you’re making this choice to become healthier.

 Is it to look better?
 To fit into those clothes?
+Is it to get healthier?
 Is it to impress your colleagues with stories of marathon milestones at the water cooler?
 We promise that you’ll stick to your commitment longer if your “why” actually means something to you.

 Do you want to get fit so you live longer?
 So you can keep up with your kids?
 So you can be a good role model to your loved ones by encouraging a healthy lifestyle?
 Only you can decide what drives you to the gym.

 After you know your why, let’s figure out your goals that support your reason to move.